zhaopapers/CITMIC/README.md

 ## Usage

 Load the package using `library(CITMIC)`.
 We provide a vignette for the package that can be called using: `vignette("CITMIC")`.
+Alternatively, you can view the online version on [CRAN](doc/labyrinth_knit.md), The examples I provided would take several minutes to run on a normal desktop computer.
+Basically that is all you have to know.